-I'm Professor of Computer and Information Sciences and Acting Head of Department at Northumbria University.
+I'm Professor of Computer and Information Sciences at Northumbria University.

 My curriculum vitae is here.

-The best known upper bound on my Erdös number is 3, via one of:
+The best known upper bound on my Erdös number is 3, via any of:

 My personal book collection is catalogued here: